 From WHF, "Chard is a tall leafy green vegetable commonly referred to as Swiss chard and scientifically known as Beta vulgaris.
 Chard belongs to the same family as beets and spinach and shares a similar taste profile with a flavor that is bitter, pungent, and slightly salty.
 Swiss chard is truly one of the vegetable valedictorians with its exceptionally impressive list of health-promoting nutrients.
 Although Swiss chard is available throughout the year, its peak season runs from June through August when it is at its best and in the greatest abundance at your local supermarket"

-"As a rule, the phytonutrient antioxidants in chard also act as anti-inflammatory agents.
+Also from WHF, "As a rule, the phytonutrient antioxidants in chard also act as anti-inflammatory agents.
 Sometimes they lower risk of chronic, unwanted inflammation by altering the activity of pro-inflammatory enzymes"

 "With its very good supply of calcium and its excellent supply of magnesium and vitamin K, chard provides standout bone support."